rcc-uchicago/user-guide/docs/midway23/midway_jobs_overview.md

 ??? info
     In standard settings, 1 SU equals usage of 1 processing unit for 1 hour, but the exact calculation will vary depending on the amount of memory requested, as well as additional factors like the use of GPUs and CPU architecture.
 The aim of the Service Unit (SU) is to provide a “fair” account of computing resources.

 SUs are aquired through an [allocation](https://rcc.uchicago.edu/accounts-allocations/request-allocation){:target="_blank"}.
-Allocations are ultimately given to *accounts*, thus when you submit a job, you specify the account to which the SUs will be charged.
+Allocations are ultimately associated with Midway *accounts*, thus when you submit a job, you specify the account to which the SUs will be charged.
 If you submit a job on Midway2 without specifying an account, your default account (likely `pi-<PI CNetID>`) will be used.
 On Midway3 **you must** specify an account for a job to be successfully submitted.

 ## Slurm Workload Manager